Spinach Puff Pastry Appetizer

 Today, after so many years, this recipe is still a hit when I want to make an appetizer with spinach, and I love that I can make it in advance and then bake the little bites just before serving.

-It’s a crowd-pleaser, delicious, kid-friendly, and perfect for your next potluck, dinner party, or school lunch box!
+It’s a crowd-pleaser, delicious, kid-friendly, and perfect for your next potluck, dinner party, or even school lunch box!

 List of the ingredients